Boundedly simple groups of automorphisms of trees: Boundedly simple action on trees

-\begin{theorem} Suppose that $A$ is a tree and $G<\aut(A)$ leaves no nonempty proper subtree of $A$ invariant and does not stabilize any end of $A$.
-Assume that $G^+$ is boundedly simple and nontrivial.
-Then $A$ is an almost $(n,m)$-regular tree (a subdivision of a biregular tree $A_{n,m}$), for some $n,m\geq 3$. \end{theorem} \begin{proof} Since $G^+$ is nontrivial, $G^+$ contains some nontrivial rotation (by Definition \ref{def:ram}$(2)$).
-Now $G^+$ is the subgroup of $\aut_{f^{G^+}}^+(A)$, so $\aut_{f^{G^+}}^+(A)$ also contains some nontrivial rotation.
-By Lemma \ref{lem:rami}, there is a ramification point $r\in\Som(A)$.
+\begin{theorem} Suppose $A$ is a tree, $G<\aut(A)$, $G$ is in the class $\K$, $G$ leaves no nonempty proper subtree of $A$ invariant and does not stabilize any end of $A$.
+Then $A$ a uniform subdivision of an $(n,m)$-regular tree, for some $n,m\geq 3$. \end{theorem} \begin{proof} We may assume that $G$ is infinite.